Theorist-Git/AuthAlpha/README.md

 out there for implementing hashing algorithms but not many packages have built-in support for authentication, so I decided to make one myself.
 Feel free to use it in your projects under the terms mentioned in license.txt.

-Implementation of various encryption algorithms have also been provided.
-For every algorithm, potential flaws, uses and best practices are discussed to the best of my knowledge.

 ## Getting Started